Homebrew/homebrew-cask/doc/cask_language_reference/stanzas/uninstall.md

 * Paths must be absolute.
 * Glob expansion is performed using the [standard set of characters](https://en.wikipedia.org/wiki/Glob_(programming)).

-To remove user-specific files, use the `zap` stanza.
+To delete user-specific files such as caches and saved application states, use the `zap` stanza instead of `uninstall`.

 ## uninstall Key trash:

-*stub* - currently a synonym for `delete:`.
-In the future this will cause files to be moved to the Trash.
-It is best not to use this stub until it gains the proper functionality.
+`trash:` arguments follow the same rules listed above for `delete:`.

+To trash user-specific files such as preferences and application support, use the `zap` stanza instead of `uninstall`.

 ## Working With a pkg File Manually